traefik/traefik/docs/content/https/tls.md

 [Server Name Indication](https://en.wikipedia.org/wiki/Server_Name_Indication), then access a service with another domain set in the HTTP `Host` header.

-Since the `v2.2.2`, Traefik allows to avoid domain fronting thanks to the `insecureSNI` global flag.
+Since the `v2.2.4`, Traefik has the option to avoid domain fronting thanks to the `insecureSNI` global flag.
 As it is valid for advanced use cases, the `HostHeader` and `HostSNI` [rules](../routing/routers/index.md#rule) allow to fine tune the routing with the `Server Name Indication` and `Host header` value.